For founders and product teams

 Surveys validate ideas.

 500 email signups tells you your headline worked.
-It tells you nothing about whether people will pay, what price they will pay, or which problem hurts the most.
+It tells you nothing about whether people will pay.

 Landing page tells you